ruuvi/ruuvi-sensor-protocols/README.md

  2 | `-127 ...
 127, signed` | Temperature (MSB is sign, next 7 bits are decimal value)
  3 | `0 ...
 0` | Temperature (fraction, 1/100.).
 Not used, reads always as 0.
  4 - 5| `0 ...
 65535` | Pressure (Most Significant Byte first, value - 50kPa).
 Rounded to 1 hPa accuracy.
- 6 | `0..255` | Battery voltage (millivolts) / 16, e.g. 128 means 128 * 16 = 2048 mV.
-Rounded to 64 mV accuracy.
+ 6 | `0..255` | Random id of tag, only present in format 4.
 NOTE! because of the URL limitation, only 6 most significant bits will be readable.

 # Sensor Protocol for Sensor Tag
 The plain Sensor Tag sends the data as Manufacturer specific data in undirected, non-connectable bluetooth advertisement.